 What Changed

-Legacy contracts relief: Firms falling below the Average Aggregate Notional Amount (AANA) threshold no longer need to exchange IM on outstanding legacy non-cent
+Legacy contracts relief: Firms falling below the Average Aggregate Notional Amount (AANA) threshold no longer need to exchange IM on outstanding legacy non-centrally cleared derivatives contracts.

-Conduct gap analysis on margin calculations, collateral management, and reporting; train front-to-back office teams on changes
+Conduct gap analysis on margin calculations, collateral management, and reporting; train front-to-back office teams on changes.

-Retain records of AANA calculations and threshold monitoring to justify exemptions or relief
+Retain records of AANA calculations and threshold monitoring to justify exemptions or relief.

-For firms with collected IM on now-exempt legacy positions, evaluate release options per updated FCA instrument language
+For firms with collected IM on now-exempt legacy positions, evaluate release options per updated FCA instrument language.

 Compliance Impact